-- In one recent fire loss, the inventory service tried to price a Thomasville bedroom set by using prices for a low end bedroom set available at Target.
+- In one recent fire loss, the inventory service tried to price a Thomasville bedroom set by using prices for a low-end bedroom set available at Target.
 The Target furniture was of inferior quality and was priced at less than half the cost of the genuine item.

-• Oftentimes they will use a clearance price—yet there is no guarantee that the sale price or the item will be available when the insured is ready to buy.
+- Oftentimes, inventory companies will use a clearance price—yet there is no guarantee that the sale price or the item will be available when the policyholder is ready to buy.
 One inventory firm wanted to ship all the damaged contents to their warehouse in the Midwest to complete the inventory.
 We refused for a number of reasons:

-• The insureds would have had a great deal of difficulty working with us and the insurance company to prove their loss if they had to make multiple trips to the Midwest.
+3. The policyholders would have had a great deal of difficulty working with us and the insurance company to prove their loss if they had to make multiple trips to the Midwest.
 Who would pay the travel and lodging costs to go onsite to examine the items in dispute?

-A few large insurance companies provide their own inventory service.
+- A few large insurance companies provide their own inventory service.
 Again, it sounds like a major benefit for the insured.
-Unfortunately, in a few losses with one company, we have experienced the following: • They counted only one-third the number of items that we did.
+Unfortunately, in a few losses with one company, we have experienced the the company counted only one-third the number of items that we did.

-• They underpriced many items by utilizing pricing of inferior products at discount stores.
+- In addition, they underpriced many items by utilizing pricing of inferior products at discount stores.
 This was particularly true with items such as mattresses and other furniture that may not have clearly identifiable labels or markings.

 Another large insurance company hired an inventory service to come to the loss site to list all the items.
 We worked with this service to ensure that all the items were included and agreed on prices as we went along.
 The insurance company then sent the list to their in-house service in the Midwest to price it.
 In other words, the items are being evaluated by someone who has not physically viewed them.
 Seldom do they even see photos.
 If I told you to price a blue shirt, what figure would you use?
 Likely not the one the insurer’s “expert” is using.
 Furthermore, the in-house service took an outrageous 70% depreciation for items in good condition prior to the loss.
 Multiply these issues by 1,500+ items and you can imagine how they could amount to a sizable sum.

-Which leads us to our method of preparing an inventory estimate, since our objective is to provide the most complete and accurate inventory possible.
+This leads us to our method of preparing an inventory estimate, since our objective is to provide the most complete and accurate inventory possible.